 Office of Community Development

 Eligible communities and nonprofit organizations can apply for funding through the programs listed on this web page.
-To contact a Residential Revitalization Specialist for your area for assistance, access the Community Housing Improvement Program Housing Representative Service Areas map.
+To contact the Residential Revitalization Specialist for your area for assistance, access the Community Housing Impact and Preservation Program Housing Representative Service Areasmap.

-The Community Housing Improvement Program (CHIP)provides funding for a flexible, community-wide approach to the improvement and provision of affordable housing for low- and moderate-income persons, and to help develop local administrative capacity.
+The Community Housing Impact and Preservation Program (CHIP) provides funding for a flexible, community-wide approach to improve and provide affordable housing for low- and moderate-income people, and strengthen neighborhoods through community collaboration.
 The program goals are achieved through project activities such as private owner rehabilitation; rental rehabilitation; homeownership; home repair; new housing construction through Habitat for Humanity; homelessness prevention, and tenant-based rental assistance.

 The Ohio Housing Finance Agency administers the Housing Development Assistance Program to provide financing for eligible housing developments to expand the supply of decent, safe, affordable housing for very low- to moderate-income persons and households in the state of Ohio.

 Community Housing Development Organization (CHDO) Competitive Operating Grant Program provides operating support to organizations to continue affordable housing development.
 The Ohio Housing Finance Agency administers the CHDO, which is funded through the HOME Program.

 *Due to changes made by the U.S. Housing and Urban Development (HUD) to the previously released FY 2013 Income Limits, the previously posted Income Limits have been revised and are effective immediately.
 For more information regarding the HUD methodology used to calculate the Income Limits, please visit the HUDUSER website at http://www.huduser.org/portal/datasets/il.html